 Engaged Arts and Humanities Graduate Student Scholars

-This program is for graduate students in the Arts and Humanities, or interdisciplinary programs*, who would like to develop their skills for academic and professional careers through learning about community-engaged research, teaching and creative work.
+This program is for graduate students in the Arts and Humanities, or interdisciplinary programs, who would like to develop their skills for academic and professional careers through learning about community-engaged research, teaching and creative work.
 Students receive 1k for participation in professional development and up to 1k for projects.
-Meet the 2018–19 and 2019–20 cohorts and learn more about the exciting work of these scholars.
+Meet current and past cohorts and learn more about the exciting work of these scholars.

-*students not in departments in the division of arts and humanities must indicate how they use the tools of the arts and humanities in their work.
+*students not in departments in the division of arts and humanities must use the tools of the arts and humanities in their work.

 3rd Annual Creative District Leadership Convening was October 24, 2019

 CU Boulder faculty, staff and students, participated in the 3rd annual Creative District Leadership Convening, in the UMC Aspen Rooms, on October 24, 2019.
-Once again, the office and the Colorado Creative Industries co-hosted an on-campus gathering of more than 30 creative district leaders from 23 Colorado Creative Districts tother with CU Boulder faculty, staff and students.
+Once again, the office and the Colorado Creative Industries co-hosted an on-campus gathering of more than 30 creative district leaders from 23 Colorado Creative Districts together with CU Boulder faculty, staff and students (see agenda, attendee list and bios).
 Participants engaged with CU Boulder's Playback Theatre Ensemle and the Laboratory of Playful Computation, heard from Professor Patty Limerick, Center for the American West, and listened to CU Boulder lightning talks that highlighted partnerships among creative districts and CU.
 The also visited the CU Art Musuem, CU Natural History Museum and Los Seis de Boulder Memorial.
 Read about how lightning talks sparked creative connections among CU Boulder participants and creative district leaders from the 2018 convening.

 Inclusiveness and Equity Series